-A rain garden is a garden of native shrubs, perennials, and flowers planted in a small depression, which is generally formed on a natural slope.
-It is designed to temporarily hold and soak in rainwater runoff that flows from roofs, driveways, patios or lawns.
+The EcoBlock Water Team also plans to provide guidance to construct rain gardens at individual households’ properties.
+A rain garden is a depressed area planted with native shrubs, perennials, and flowers that collects rainwater runoff from roofs, driveways and walkways.
+Rain gardens are designed to collect and temporarily hold rainwater, allowing the water to soak into the soil.
 Rain gardens are effective in removing up to 90% of nutrients and chemicals and up to 80% of sediments from the rainwater runoff.
 Compared to a conventional lawn, rain gardens allow for 30% more water to soak into the ground.

 In the design of a rain garden, typically six to twelve inches of soil is removed and altered with tillage, compost and sand to increase water infiltration.
 The type of alteration to the soil depends on the current soil type, so it is a good idea to obtain a soil test.

 Rain gardens are generally constructed on the downside of a slope on your property and collect rainwater runoff from the lawn, roof and/or the driveway.
 Once water collects in the rain garden, infiltration may take up to 48 hours after a major rainfall.
 Rain gardens also incorporate native vegetation; therefore, no fertilizer is needed and after the first year, maintenance is usually minimal.

 Use of rain barrels to collect rainwater and improve rain garden performance as well as for water supply will also be considered.